Comayagua International Airport: Passenger statistics

 The airport has a capacity of up to 1.7 million passengers per year.
-It is forecast that in its first year in service, the airport will serve some 500,000 to 550,000 passengers annually, of which 350,000 to 400,000 will be for international flights and another 150,000 passengers for domestic flights.
-Annual passenger growth after its first year is forecast at 6% to 8%.
-An average of 1,500 passengers per day is forecast.
+It was forecast that in its first year in service, the airport would serve some 500,000 to 550,000 passengers annually, of which 350,000 to 400,000 would be for international flights and another 150,000 passengers for domestic flights.
+Annual passenger growth after its first year was predicted at 6% to 8%.
+An average of 1,500 passengers per day was forecast.

-These forecasts, however, are from just before the Covid-19 pandemic began, which has negatively affected the airline sector.
+These forecasts, however, are from just before the COVID-19 pandemic began, which negatively affected the airline sector.
 In August 2020, the president of the Central American Bank for Economic Integration, Dante Mossi, said that the airport would serve to "revive the economy".

 Airlines and destinations

 Passenger

-El Heraldo reported in January 2020 that flights to 14 countries are expected to be offered.
+El Heraldo reported in January 2020 that flights to 14 countries were expected to be offered.
 The destinations would be to closer countries such as Belize, Canada, Costa Rica, El Salvador, Guatemala, Mexico, Panama, and the United States, but also to more distant countries in South America with destinations to Brazil, Chile, Colombia, and Peru.
 If there were flights to South America, it would be the only Honduran airport to offer it.
+As of 2023, the only flights to South America from this airport were offered to Colombia, however they have since been suspended.

-In July 2021, the first airline and destinations that will operate from the new airport were announced: Spirit Airlines with destinations to Fort Lauderdale, Houston, and Miami.
+In July 2021, the first airline and destinations that would operate from the new airport were announced: Spirit Airlines with destinations to Fort Lauderdale, Houston, and Miami.
 In August and September 2021, two additional airlines were announced that will fly to the airport - Aeroméxico Connect to Mexico City and Volaris El Salvador to San Salvador.

 La Costeña and Transportes Aéreos Guatemaltecos have announced that they will transfer their operations from Toncontín International Airport to Palmerola International Airport, although the exact date of commencement of operations in Comayagua has not yet been announced.